 Council has statutory obligations to publicly notify any major developments or alterations to a reserve or its management.
-As part of these statutory requirements it is important to recognise through appropriate engagement the special status of Tangata Whenua and the special relationship that they have with the natural environment.
+As part of these statutory requirements it is important to recognise through appropriate engagement the special status of Tangata Wwhenua as Treaty partners and the special relationship that they have with the natural environment.